komo1iddin/advanced-next-system-offer/components/ui/README.md

 ### AdminCard

 Used for content cards with consistent styling.
+Part of the admin/page-layout.tsx component.

 **Props:**
 - `title`: Card title